+Civil society must play a pivotal role in securing that Member States will adopt measures going beyond the Directive's requirements to ensure maximum level of protection to women affected by gender-based violence and FGM in particular.
 Persons at risk of re-victimization and victims of sexual and gender-based violence, including FGM survivors who are in both categories, must be given special attention within targeted and integrated services (shelters, trauma and medical support, counselling etc.).
 It is essential that women's rights organizations advocate for the setting-up of specialized shelters and holistic health services for FGM survivors in Member States.

 The Victims' Rights Directive only lays down minimum rules regarding the provision of effective specialist support services, notably concerning particularly vulnerable persons e.g. victims of gender-based violence.
 Would national legislations foresee greater protection for affected women, these rules would prevail.
-Civil society must play a pivotal role in securing that Member States will adopt measures going beyond the Directive's requirements to ensure maximum level of protection to women affected by gender-based violence and FGM in particular.

-28.1 underwent FGM in a different EU Member State than the one I reside in.
+28. I UNDERWENT FGM IN A DIFFERENT EU MEMBER STATE THAN THE ONE I RESIDE IN.
 CAN I SEEK ASSISTANCE FROM SPECIALIZED SUPPORT SERVICES IN MY PLACE OF RESIDENCE OR IS THE MEMBER STATE WHERE MY EXCISION WAS PERFORMED RESPONSIBLE FOR ASSISTING ME?